What Ever Happened to Baby Jane? (film): Related works

+Cultural references

+The film was parodied by the Italian comedy film What Ever Happened to Baby Toto?
+(1964).

+In the Warner Bros.-produced horror film House of Wax (2005), What Ever Happened to Baby Jane? is shown screening on a continuous loop in a movie theater.

 In 2006, Christina Aguilera adopted a new alter ego called Baby Jane after Bette Davis' character in the film.

-In Season 2, Episode 4 of RuPaul's Drag Race All Stars, the drag queens' acting chops are tested in parody film sequels of RuPaul's favorite films.
+In season 2, episode 4 of RuPaul's Drag Race All Stars, the drag queens' acting chops are tested in parody film sequels of RuPaul's favorite films.
 A parody of What Ever Happened to Baby Jane? called Wha' Ha' Happened to Baby JJ? was made by Alaska and Alyssa Edwards.

-The backstage battle between Crawford and Davis during the production of the film is the basis for the 2017 miniseries Feud, which stars Jessica Lange as Crawford and Susan Sarandon as Davis and created by Ryan Murphy.
+Inspired by the film, British comedy duo Dawn French and Jennifer Saunders created the episode "Whatever Happened to Baby Dawn?"
+(1990) of their BBC sketch comedy series, and also starred in a radio series (written by David Quantick) about feuding sisters called Whatever Happened To Baby Jane Austen (2021).